All Episodes

 Okay, so Obamacare mandates less testing.

-We're gonna do fewer mammograms for women under 40 because the statistics say it's a waste of money and a waste of time.
+We're going to do fewer mammograms for women under 40 because the statistics say it's a waste of money and a waste of time.

 Right.

-Um and so the doctors, if if if the government's paying for it, and the doctors are only gonna get reimbursed by the government, and you go in and want a manogram, and and then you say, sorry, I can't give you one unless you're gonna pay for yourself.
+And so the doctors, if the government's paying for it and the doctors are only going to get reimbursed by the government and you go in and want a mammogram and then they say, sorry, I can't give you one unless you're going to pay for yourself.

-And is that gonna lead patients to charge doctors with malpractice?
+And is that going to lead patients to charge doctors with malpractice?

 Right.

-Uh as litigious as our society is, and it it it will cause rising malpractice and things like uh doctors, I think in droves are gonna be pulling out of this and trying to find alternate ways of staying in business without depending on government reimbursement.
+Doctors, I think, in droves are going to be pulling out of this and trying to find alternate ways of staying in business without depending on government reimbursement.

-Uh now, I mean, this these are these are things that I don't think you can avoid happening once people lose control over their own health care, either to an insurance company or government or a combination of the two.
+Now, I mean, these are things that I don't think you can avoid happening once people lose control over their own health care, either to an insurance company or government or a combination of the two.

 And once you just become thrown in with a statistic rather than being treated as an individual, the solution to this, of course, is if they won't do a mammogram because they won't pay for it, then pay for it yourself.